camillarees/camillarees.github.io-reading-notes/201/class-05.md

 # Class 05

+Learning how to make a web page accessible is imperative to a create a successful web page that's worth being on the internet.

 ## HTML Media

 1. What is a real world use case for the "alt" attribute being used in a website?